 Chlorine is a known human carcinogen.
 If my girl would be wearing diapers 24/7 for several years, then she would be absorbing quite a bit of carcinogenic material into her little body, right?
 And, this chemical plus some others would be sitting up against her exposed sexual organs for a long time.

 I chose those “eco friendly”, “green”, “non toxic” ones.

 There are "health and other related problems in using (standard) disposable baby diapers like liver damage, skin diseases, and environmental pollution."

 “Disposable diapers have been implicated by diapering proponents like leak proof polymers, super absorbent polymers and some scented chemicals which are the key factors for everything from chronic diaper rash, respiratory problems like asthma, male infertility even to testicular cancer.”

 A study done in 1999 by Anderson Laboratories, Inc. found that lab mice that were exposed to various brands of standard disposable diapers experienced asthma-like symptoms, as well as eye, nose and throat irritation.
 The results demonstrated that some types of disposable diapers emit chemicals that are toxic to the respiratory tract and that disposable diapers should be considered as one of the factors that might cause or exacerbate asthmatic conditions.

 Another study done that same year notes, "conventional diapers release volatile organic compounds (VOCs) such as toluene, ethylbenzene, xylene, and dipentene.
-These toxic chemicals are known to have long term health effects.
-(4)
+These toxic chemicals are known to have long term health effects."

-There is a ton of more research, but it all pretty much says the above.
+There is even more research, but it all pretty much says the above.
 Standard disposable diapers are toxic and can create problems ranging from diaper rash to fertility issues, and even cancer.